kejia6002/fdafm/README.md

 	Run:

-	python retract_ruplen_v2.py input_directory output_directory/ 150
+	python retract_ruplen_v2.py input_directory output_directory/ user-defined baseline region (i.e., the number of data points counting from the end should be considered as the baseline region ; for example, "150" in the following example tells the program that the last 150 points should be considered as the baseline region in each curve)

 	Example:

 	python ../library/retract_ruplen_v2.py sample_reversed_retract_data_force_distance_curve_data retract_ruplen/ 150

-8. analyze the repulsive distance of all extending curves
+8. extrapolate the repulsive distance of all extending curves

-	This algorithm finds the approximate location where an extending curve returns to the baseline range from the repulsion region (above the x-axis).
+	This algorithm finds the approximate location where an extending curve returns to the baseline range from the repulsive region (above the x-axis).
 Specifically, it outputs the x-axis value of the first point on an extending curve with a y-axis value lower than the upper bound of the baseline region (i.e., the mean of the y-axis value of the user-defined baseline region plus 3 times the standard deviation).

-	Pass the folder of force_distance data (produced from step 4.3) to approach_rpl_energy.py to analyze the repulsive distance from the extending data.
+	Pass the folder of the force_distance data (produced from step 4.3) to approach_rpl_energy.py to extrapolate the repulsive distance from the extending data.

-	This script produces:
+	This step produces:

 	1. a folder of all interaction force-separation distance plots denoted with the associated repulsive distance.